walter0916/Tetris/README.md

 ## Next Steps

-Add levels to game and a database to store the high scores.
+Add levels to the game and a database to store the high scores.
 I would also like to change the background to have moving objects as well as depth for a more immersive user experience